tc-lang/trenchcoat/writeups/bound-method.md

 them.

-The proof algorithms can be read without the details in this section so feel free to skip to [Optimisations](#optimisations) if you are just looking for the big picture however note that these form the fundamental machinery behind most other algorithms in this document the limitations of them as they are currently implemented limits the capability of the proof method.
+The proof algorithms can be read without the details in this section so feel free to skip to [Optimisations](#optimisations) if you are just looking for the big picture.
+Do however note that these form the fundamental machinery behind the current method, hence the limitations of them as they are currently implemented limits the capability of the proof method.

 The scope of these algorithms is intentionally left reasonably simple.
 Whilst they are capable, they could be significantly more capable with just a little more work.
 However more complexity leads